Conformity & Obedience #2

 - Use terms which minimise the brutal consequences of the obedience such as ‘final solution’, ‘ethnic cleansing’ or ‘collateral damage’.
 As Milgram puts it: “Euphemisms come to dominate language as a means of guarding the person against the full moral implications of his acts.”

-Resistance can also become by using ‘Just World’ thinking – or as Melvin Lerner (1980) puts it: people deserve what they get in a just world.
+Resistance can also be overcome by using ‘Just World’ thinking – or as Melvin Lerner (1980) puts it: people deserve what they get in a just world.
 According to Leon Festinger (1957), cognitive dissonance is a clash between 2 contradictory attitudes held by the same person.
 In the Milgram experiments, the cognitive dissonance – the desire to obey vs reluctance to harm another – led to huge moral strain.
 This could be reduced by seeing the ‘learner’s’ suffering as deserved.
 Some of Milgram’s ‘teachers’ justified going to the maximum voltage by blaming the ‘learner’.
 As Milgram (1974, p10) wrote: “Once having acted against the victim, these subjects found it necessary to view him as an unworthy individual whose punishment was made inevitable by his own deficiencies of intellect and character.”
 Clearly the BLUE vMEME underpins ‘Just World thinking.